 A Territorial Authority cannot issue a certificate under section 224(f) of the Resource Management Act 1991 for the purposes of giving effect to a subdivision affecting a building or part of a building unless it is satisfied, on reasonable grounds, that the building will comply, as nearly as is reasonably practicable, with every provision of the Building Code that relates to one or more of the following:

 The building must also continue to comply with the other provisions of the Building Code to at least the same extent as before the subdivision application was made.

 The guidelines were developed with input from a panel of geotechnical engineering experts appointed by the Council.
-The guidelines were revised and finalised in December 2018 following a process of public consultation.
-Council is now in the process of contacting all submitters to the draft document advising the guidelines have been updated.
+The guidelines were revised and finalised in June 2019 following a process of public consultation.

 Interactive GNS liquefaction indicator maps are available through the Hawke's Bay Emergency Management Group website.